-Yes 20 No 0 Is this a rapid re-housing (RRH) project that is requesting any funds for housing?
+Yes 20 No 0 - Is this a rapid re-housing (RRH) project that is requesting any funds for housing?
 [Proj.
-App: 3A, question 4 (should say PH); 3B, question 7 (should say RRH); 7I (should have leasing or rental assistance funds)] Yes 5 No 0 - Rental assistance projects are preferred to leasing projects as rental assistance projects adjust to FMR and provide tenants with a lease in their name.
+App: 3A, question 4 (should say PH); 3B, question 7 (should say RRH); 6I (should have leasing or rental assistance funds)] Yes 5 No 0 Rental assistance projects are preferred to leasing projects as rental assistance projects adjust to FMR and provide tenants with a lease in their name.
 Projects that wish to provide leasing must submit a written statement that explains why the project is not applying as a rental assistance project.
-Standard (met, unmet, N/A) For rapid re-housing projects: Applicants must be currently receiving Emergency Solutions Grant (ESG) RRH funds and in good standing Threshold (met, unmet, N/A) with the ESG office or operating a RRH program with other funding sources that adheres to the RRH program standards.
-Exceptions may be made for public housing authorities (Note: PHAs are not eligible to apply for ESG funds but are eligible for CoC funding). sources that adheres to the RRH program standards.
-Exceptions may be made for public housing authorities (Note: PHAs are not eligible Possible Score Project Score sources that adheres to the RRH program standards.
-Exceptions may be made for public housing authorities (Note: PHAs are not eligible to apply for ESG funds but are eligible for CoC funding).
-Possible Score NA for the 2016 Competition • sources that adheres to the RRH program standards.
-Exceptions may be made for public housing authorities (Note: PHAs are not eligible to apply for ESG funds but are eligible for CoC funding).
-Supportive Services Only (SSO) Projects For SSO projects: Applicants must submit a statement demonstrating that the region has developed sufficient permanent supportive housing resources.
-The statement must clarify what elements of the SSO project make it preferable to a permanent NA for the 2016 • sources that adheres to the RRH program standards.
-Exceptions may be made for public housing authorities (Note: PHAs are not eligible to apply for ESG funds but are eligible for CoC funding).
-Supportive Services Only (SSO) Projects For SSO projects: Applicants must submit a statement demonstrating that the region has developed sufficient permanent supportive housing resources.
+Standard (met, unmet, unmet- documentation not provided, N/A) For rapid re-housing projects: Applicants must be currently receiving Emergency Solutions Grant (ESG) RRH funds and be in good standing with the ESG office or operating a RRH program with other funding sources that adheres to the RRH program standards.
+Exceptions may be made for public housing authorities (note: PHAs are not eligible to apply for ESG funds but are eligible for CoC funding).
+Threshold (met, unmet, unmet- documentation not provided, N/A) Supportive Services Only (SSO) Projects Possible Score Project Score For SSO projects: Applicants must submit a statement demonstrating that the region has developed sufficient permanent supportive housing resources.
 The statement must clarify what elements of the SSO project make it preferable to a permanent supportive housing project.
-NA for the 2016 •
+N/A for the 2016 Competition Housing Over Services Total \$ request for housing activities (acquisition, rehab, construction, rental assistance, leased units, and/or leased structures): [Proj.
+App: 61] Total Assistance Plus Admin Requested (not including match): [Proj.
+App.: 6I, line 8 or 9]

 Percentage of total budget devoted to housing activities (housing activities request ÷ total request x 100): Possible Score Project Score

 Less than 35% 0

 Between 35% and 54.9% 5 -

 Between 55% and 74.9% 10

 Between 75% and 84.9% 20

 Between 85% and 100% 30

 While services are an important component of supporting households in maintaining their housing, HUD prioritizes using CoC program funds for housing and using other sources of available funding to provide services.
 Projects requesting HUD funding to provide supportive services must provide a plan on how these services will be funded in the future from alternate sources.
 Please include these elements: Other potential sources of funding that the project is working to secure to fund supportive services.
 A plan for when the project will reduce its use of CoC funds for services.
-Standard (met, unmet, unmet- Documentation not provided, N/A)
+Standard (met, unmet, unmet- documentation not provided, N/A)

 Housing First Possible Score Project Score

 Is this a Housing First project?
+Threshold

 [Proj.
-App: 3B, 5d] Threshold
+App: 3B, 5d] (met, unmet)

-(met, unmet)

 Key Elements of Permanent Supportive Housing

-If this project is a permanent supportive housing (PSH) project, does it include the following key elements of permanent supportive housing as defined by the Substance Abuse and Mental Health Services Administration (SAMHSA) ?
-[Program, eligibility requirements, sample lease, program rules, house rules (if any).
-NCCEH will provide a form for applicants to list services and indicate
+If this project is a permanent supportive housing (PSH) project, does it include the following key elements of permanent supportive housing as defined by the Substance Abuse and Mental Health Services Administration (SAMHSA) 1 ?
+If project does not meet all standards, the Project Review Committee will determine if the project is ineligible for inclusion in the BoS CoC application.
+[Key